ZhaoFJx/zhaofjx.github.io/docs/images/README.md

-This folder will save images and pictures
+This folder will contain images and pictures